joshnuss/vertex/README.md

 ## Motivation

 Unlike StatsD, events are scoped by tenant.
-That makes it possible to have alerts and reporting based on tenants.
+That makes it possible to have alerts and reporting on the tenant level.

-For example, I'd like to know if an account hasn't logged in over the past 2 weeks.
-The SaaS app would publish an event `login.success` and attach the `account_id` as the `tenant`.
-Then automation could be built around that event being missing.
+For example, if you'd like to when accounts haven't logged in over for 2 weeks.
+The app could publish an event `login.success` and attach their `account_id` as the `tenant`.
+Then reporting and alerts could be triggered when `login.success` event is missing over a window of 2 weeks.

-It is also more economical than DataDog or similar metric logging systems.
-It can run on inexpensive hosting while supporting many projects for no additional cost.
+This approach is also more economical than DataDog or similar logging systems.
+It doesn't require expensive hosting, and the same infrastructure can support multiple projects for no additional cost.

 ## Usage

-### Send a single metric
+### Sending a single metric

 ```bash
 curl http://localhost:4000/event \